microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 ---
 title: Install and sign in to Live Share in Visual Studio Code
 titleSuffix: ""
-description: Learn how to install and sign in to Visual Studio and Live Share so that you can collaborate on projects with your team. ms.custom: ms.date: 12/30/2021 ms.reviewer: ""
+description: Learn how to install and sign in to Visual Studio Code and Live Share so that you can collaborate on projects with your team. ms.custom: ms.date: 12/30/2021 ms.reviewer: ""